MPL 25x25x10 / N38 - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Health risk arising from small pieces of magnets are risky, if swallowed, which becomes significant in the context of child safety.
-Furthermore, tiny parts of these magnets can complicate diagnosis after entering the body.
+- Possible danger associated with microscopic parts of magnets are risky, when accidentally ingested, which becomes significant in the context of children's health.
+Additionally, miniscule components of these magnets can complicate diagnosis in case of swallowing.

 Magnetic fields interfere with compasses and magnetometers used in navigation for air and sea transport, as well as internal compasses of smartphones and GPS devices.